-Trump Supporter Richard Barnett Identified As Man Sitting At Nancy Pelosi’s Desk As Mob Storms Capitol
+Trump Supporter Richard Barnett Identified As Man Sitting At Nancy Pelosi's Desk As Mob Storms Capitol

 The news outlet had previously interviewed Barnett at a rally in Bentonville, Arkansas, in November following the election.
 At the "Stop the Steal" event, Barnett told KNWA that he believed Trump's allegations that he really won the election, but had the victory stolen from him.

-In the November interview, Barnett said he was not preparing to back down.
+In the November interview, Barnett said he was not prepared to back down.

 "If you don't like it, send somebody out to get me cause I ain't going down easy," he said.